phenopolis/pluto/README.md

 ### More

-See the API or the `spec/` folder for more examples
+See the API or the [`spec/`](https://github.com/phenopolis/pluto/tree/main/spec) folder for more examples.

 ## Benchmarks